 The CDC estimates that nearly 500,000 kids under 18 are treated annually for concussion.

-The Centers for Disease Control and Prevention estimates that nearly 500,000 kids under 18 are treated annually for concussions.
-While most kids completely recover in seven to 10 days, there is growing concern about the complication of "post-concussion syndrome," a relatively common problem that can persist for weeks to months, interfering with the student's daily living and academic performance.
-Young people are also at risk for a rare, but often fatal, complication known as 'second impact syndrome" that happens when a young person sustains a second concussion before a mild concussion has completely healed with rest.
+While most kids completely recover in seven to 10 days, there is growing concern about the complication of “post-concussion syndrome,” a relatively common problem that can persist for weeks to months, interfering with the student’s daily living and academic performance.
+Young people are also at risk for a rare, but often fatal, complication known as “second impact syndrome”, which occurs when a young person sustains a second concussion before a mild concussion has completely healed.

-This new law supports current guidelines for treatment made by international brain injury experts.
-In addition to immediate removal of the athlete from competition and medical examination, post-concussion neuropsychological testing and returning to play in a graduated manner are recommended.
+This law supports guidelines for treatment made by international brain injury experts.
+In addition to the immediate removal of the athlete from competition and medical examination, post-concussion neuropsychological testing and returning to play in a graduated manner are recommended.

-Dr. Sarah Alander is a Mercy Clinic pediatric emergency medicine physician with Mercy Children's Hospital.
-For more information or to find a physician, visit www.mercychildrens.net.
+Dr. Sarah Alander is a Mercy Clinic pediatric emergency medicine physician with Mercy Children’s Hospital St. Louis.